unreliablecode/Arduino-I2C-LCD-Example/README.md

 ### Installation

 1. Clone or download this repository to your local machine.
-2. Open the Arduino IDE and load the `I2C_LCD_Example.ino` sketch from the repository.
+2. Open the Arduino IDE and load the `main.ino` sketch from the repository.
 3. Upload the sketch to your Arduino board.

 ### Usage